Baseball and Softball Aren’t Quite the Same Game…

 It is best not to try to use a glove meant for one sport in the other field.
 Your game deserves a tool meant for the job at hand.
 Sure, if there is no real competition at stake, the differences between softball and baseball gloves become negligible.
 But, when championships are on the line, softball players should only use a purpose-built fastpitch softball glove.

-Check out our recommendations for the best softball glove you can get today here.
+Make sure to check out our recommendations for the best softball glove you can get today here.

 Oh, and just for fun, here’s a video of some softball pitchers owning baseball players: